On uniqueness in structured model learning: Introduction

-For the learning-informed identification of nonlinearities from the perspective of optimal control using control-to-state maps, we refer to \cite{Papafits22, Hintermuller22, Dong22}, which analyze the identification of nonlinearities for elliptic PDEs under full measurements and in a constrained formulation in contrast to the \textit{all-at-once} setting pursued here.
+In contrast to the \textit{all-at-once} setting pursued here, works that use a learning-informed control-to-state map to study the optimal control of certain PDEs are \cite{Hintermuller22,Papafits22, Dong22}.
+There it is assumed that the nonlinear constituents are only accessible through data-driven techniques e.g. arising from neural networks.
 Another related work in the field of optimal control is \cite{Court22} on nonlinearity identification in the monodomain model via neural network parameterization.
 We also mention the recent paper \cite{Kowalczyk24} which deals with the identification of semilinear elliptic PDEs in a low-regularity control regime.
 In the context of approximating nonlinearities for elliptic state equations see \cite{Spiliopoulos23}.
+We also mention the recent work \cite{riedl2025} which establishes global convergence guarantees for adjoint-based training of infinite-width neural networks embedded in nonlinear parabolic PDEs.
 For structured model learning for ODEs we refer to \cite{Ebers24, Goyal21}.
+See also \cite{NgocNguyen2025} on regularized inversion for hidden reaction law discovery.